pagopa-archive/io-handbook/development-workflow.md

 ##### Stories examples

 Bad: _Implement login screen_
-Good: As an Author I want to be able to login in order to start edit the content
+Good: _As an Author I want to be able to login in order to start edit the content_

 Bad: _Create a modal to show errors_
-Good: _As an Editor I want to be alerted in case some error occurs in order to plan a retry_
+Good: _As an Editor I want to be notified in case some error occurs in order to plan a retry_

 ...